WarmingZ/WarmingZ.github.io/_posts/2021-11-08-neural-network.md

 lang: en
 lang-ref: neural
 ---
 Hi, in this post I would like to share interesting sites with you.
-Some work with a neural network, and some are just cool😉.Consider this post as the top cool sites that vryatli once can be useful in real life, [**but if you like looking at cats, then why not**](https://thiscatdoesnotexist.com/)😏 (just refresh the page).
+Some work with a neural network, and some are just cool😉.Consider this post as the top cool sites that will hardly ever come in handy in real life, [**but if you like looking at cats, then why not**](https://thiscatdoesnotexist.com/)😏 (just refresh the page).
 In the end, I also wanted to talk a little about neural networks and what it is for a programmer.

 <img src="/img/posts/neuralNetwork.jpeg" alt="Network" class="responsive">
 <style>